 Mutha Magazine highlighted “Smaller Than Before”.

 The Manifest-Station: A Place for Beauty Hunting, A Place for Words, founded by Jennifer Pastiloff, included an essay by Dr. Zucker on love and loss.

 AnyBody, an online community dedicated to challenging the limited physical representation of females in contemporary society, featured Dr. Zucker’s writing on body image issues.
 Susie Orbach is the convener of AnyBody.
-She is the co-founder of the Women’s Therapy Centre in London and New York.
-She is a consultant and co-originator of the Dove Campaing for Real Beauty.
+She is the founder of the Women’s Therapy Centre in London and New York.

 Jessica was the featured psychological expert on My Best Birth, founded by Abby Epstein and Ricki Lake, the creators of the documentary The Business of Being Born.